-Outcomes First group will work with its schools to consider this data, and to analyse whether there are patterns across the group, recognizing that numbers in any one school may be too low to allow for meaningful statistical analysis
+Outcomes First Group will work with its schools to consider this data, and to analyse whether there are patterns across our schools, recognising that numbers in any one school may be too low to allow for meaningful statistical analysis

-This policy will be reviewed by the head teacher every three years (or sooner if statutory guidance changes).
+This policy will be reviewed by the OFG Education Quality Team every two years (or sooner if statutory guidance changes).
+At every review, the policy will be approved by the OFG Quality and Compliance Director UK.